 This feature allows the user to decide how the system controls the speeds of the onboard fans.
 The CPU temperature and the fan speed are correlative.
 When the CPU on-die temperature increases, the fan speed will also increase, and vice versa.
 Select Workstation if your system is used as a Workstation.
 Select Server if your system is used as a Server.
-Select Disabled to disable the fan speed control function and allow the onboard fans to constantly run at full speed.
-The Options are: Full Speed, Server, Workstation/Desktop, and Server Quiet.
+Select "Disabled, (Full Speed @12V)" to disable the fan speed control function and allow the onboard fans to constantly run at the full speed (12V).
+The Options are: Disabled (@full-speed), 4-pin (Server), 4-pin (Workstation), 4-pin (Quiet) and , 4-pin (Super Quiet).